sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

     - two persons rule: at least two persons must be familiar with the overall design, arquitecture, configuration, software and hardware.
     - input/output records, data and logs.
     - system error log
+    - use systems and sw watchdogs, heart-beats, and system memory & resources monitors for detection of faults on the system.
     - checking of system correctness.
     - Positive correct working report: the sistem must report that it is working as expected and correctly.
     - At least one safe state.